 Friday Service Visits

-The MCC routinely opens its doors to community members.
+We are privileged to live in a multifaith community with an ethos toward understanding, empathy, and mutual compassion.
+At MCC, we routinely opens our doors to community members.
 Many visitors join us for Friday services.
 They come seeking to learn about and appreciate Islamic beliefs and Muslim cultures.

 Red Cross Disaster Site